NCCA/Lectures/ADA/slides.md

 - abstraction is the thought process wherein ideas are distanced from objects.
 - Abstraction uses a strategy of simplification of detail
   - details are left ambiguous, vague, or undefined
-- This is one of the core "principles we apply to programming"
+- This is one of the core "principles we apply when programming"

 ---